bob-erdman/developer-dot/communications/dev-guide_rest_v2/reference/calculate-tax-errors/tax-override-tax-level-is-required.md

 <h3>How to Resolve</h3>
 Add and populate Tax Level (<code>lvl</code>) on the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/tax-override/">Tax Override</a> (<code>ovr</code>) in your <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/calc-taxes-request/"><code>CalcTaxes</code> request</a>.

-For more information, see <a class="dev-guide-list" href="/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/tax-override/">Tax Override</a>.
+For more information, see <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/tax-override/">Tax Override</a>.

 <ul class="pager">
   <li class="previous"><a href="/communications/dev-guide_rest_v2/reference/calculate-tax-errors/"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>